 Disk Usage Summary in Linux or macOS

-Here is a simple way to get a disk usage summary in Linux or Mac OS X using the command-line.
-The “du” command is the conventional choice but gives a lot of information by default.
+The terminal’s command line is a simple way to get a disk usage summary in Linux or macOS.
+Specifically, the “du” command is the conventional choice but gives much information by default.

-So, here is the exact syntax for “du” to return just the single, bottom-line, disk usage value in <somedir>:
+Here is the exact syntax for “du” to return just the summary disk usage value in the directory <somedir>:

 du -chs <somedir>

-An example, for the current directory, where <somedir> is replaced with a period:
+An example using the “du” comment for the current directory, where <somedir> is replaced with a period:

 du -chs .